Eyl: Economy

 Prior to the start of the civil war, Eyl was one of the chief fishing hubs in Somalia.
 Tuna, lobster, and other high value marine stock were harvested locally for domestic and international seafood markets.
 The Puntland authorities have since endeavoured to work with the townspeople to rebuild the industry and normalize trade.

 As of 2012, several new development projects are slated to be carried out in the town, with the Italian government pledging support.

 In September 2013, Puntland Minister of Fisheries, Mohamed Farah Adan, announced that the Puntland government plans to open two new marine training schools in Eyl and Bandar Siyada (Qaw), another northeastern coastal town.
 The institutes are intended to buttress the regional fisheries industry and enhance the skill set of the Ministry's personnel and local fishermen.

 In March 2015, the Ministry of Labour, Youth and Sports in conjunction with the European Union and World Vision launched the Nugal Empowerment for Better Livelihood Project in the Eyl, Garowe, Dangorayo, Godobjiran and Burtinle districts of Puntland.
 The three-year initiative is valued at $3 million EUR, and is part of the New Deal Compact for Somalia.
 It aims to buttress the regional economic sector through business support, training and non-formal education programs, community awareness workshops, and mentoring and networking drives.

+Somalia’s crucial yellowfin tuna stock is highly threatened by illegal coastal fishing, costing the country $300 million annually, according to Dave Harvilicz, Assistant Secretary for Cyber, Infrastructure, Risk & Resilience Policy, and Plans at the U.S. Department of Homeland Security.
+In November 2024, in protest of foreign boats fishing nearby waters, a group of "angry young local men in coastal communities" hijacked the Liao Dong Yu 578, a vessel known for illegal fishing off the coast.
+The vessel and crew were released in January 2025, after Chinese Ambassador Wang Yu delivered a $2 million ransom.
+The hijackers stated that "We are not pirates.
+We are a community under siege."
+On January 1, 2026, the same vessel was again reported hijacked while fishing the same waters.